marekdev-me/TailorFetch/README.md

 ## Helper Functions

 ### `TailorResponse`
-Following helper functions are awailable on `TailorResponse` returned when request is made
+Following helper functions are available on `TailorResponse` returned when request is made

    - `json()` - Returns parsed JSON data, only if `parseJSON` request option is false
-   - `successful()` - Returns boolean wether request was successful
+   - `successful()` - Returns boolean whether request was successful
    - `failed()` - Returns boolean whether request has failed
    - `clientError()` - Returns boolean whether an error was client error
    - `serverError()` - Returns boolean whether an error was server error